Junior C# Developer - Remote - R400k PA at e-Merge IT Recruitment - IT-Online

-Join one of the top companies that deals with online systems and be exposed to the latest technology.
+Join one of the top companies that deals with online systems and be exposed to the latest way of future payments.

-You will be developing components of the CRM platforms and develop components of the Android & Apple client apps.
-You will be developing according to the future architecture of the software stack and make suggestions to improve the current architecture.
+You would need to have experience in developing web applications with a good understanding of how the web works and have proven experience in high-scale applications and a good understanding of the practices and approaches that are employed in scaling applications beneficial.

-You will be working along with the BAs and Testers, as well as maintain an excellent working relationship with external software development partner.
+An experience in unit testing and a good understanding of the DevOps principles together with experience in AWS and Azure is a huge plus.

 Requirements: